Blonde Ice: Cast

+Background

+Blonde Ice was originally directed by Jack Bernhard, a British-American director responsible for films such as Decoy (1946), Unknown Island (1948), and The Second Face (1950).
+Some sources state that much acclaimed B movie director Edgar G. Ulmer was the uncredited original screenwriter of the film. although this may be an error of faulty memory.
+During a 1970 interview with director and film historian Peter Bogdanovich, Ulmer claimed that after the huge box office success of Double Indemnity (1944) he wrote a rip-off script with the working title Single Indemnity for film producer Sigmund Neufeld.
+He erroneously believed that Neufeld's film was finally released as Blonde Ice.
+However, Blonde Ice was neither produced by Neufeld, nor does its plot resemble that of Double Indemnity.
+The film Ulmer was actually referring to was released under the title Apology for Murder (1945).

+Blonde Ice, which in its own time was little regarded as a second feature, had been considered lost until it was rediscovered through private collectors and restored by film historian Jay Fenton.
+The restored DVD release of the film by VCI Entertainment includes an interview with Fenton, who describes his role.

 Critical response

 Film critic Dennis Schwartz wrote in 2002, "A minor film noir about a cold-hearted femme fatale who is capable of not only deceit but of murder.
 It's a precursor to the more hardboiled neo-noir films of today.
 Jack Bernhard directs a film that is based on a Whitney Chambers story, and allows the storyline to remain an oddity because of how ruthlessly cold and insane the femme fatale character played by Leslie Brooks is presented."

 Critic Gary Johnson discussed the production and the storyline in his 2003 review, "The acting is merely adequate and the direction is severely hampered by the low budget (although director Jack Bernhard and cameraman George Robinson do manage a few surprising camera angles).
 But the screenplay is a deliciously nasty and audacious exposé on the twisted psyche of a truly lethal femme fatale.
-Claire Cummings is a gold digger with no conscience whatsoever.
+Claire Cummings is a golddigger with no conscience whatsoever.
 She's out for herself and if anyone gets in the way, well ... she packs a revolver and a sharp knife.
 Claire Cummings is one of the most deadly femme fatales in the history of film noir, easily fitting alongside such other brutal dames as Phyllis Dietrichson from Double Indemnity, Kathie Moffat from Out of the Past, Annie Laurie Starr from Gun Crazy, and Vera from Edgar G. Ulmer's own Detour.